In Cuba, music, and dance is a big part of life, it is everywhere! And you will find people doing a mix of Cuban dance styles anywhere!

 The story told by Semba is often a cautionary tale or story regarding day-to-day life and social events and activities, usually sung in witty rhetoric.
 Through Semba music an artist can convey a broad spectrum of emotions.

 It is this feature that has made Semba the preferred music style for a wide variety of Angolan gatherings and social events.
 It is considered so versatile it is used both at funerals on one end, and many Angolan parties on the other.

 Also read: Yes, you CAN travel to Cuba from the US!

 Cuban Dance Styles Wrap-Up

-Now that you have gotten to know all the different styles of dancing there is, hopefully, you have an idea of what might be something for you!
+Now that you have gotten to know all the different Cuban dance styles a little bit, hopefully, you have an idea of what might be something for you!

 If you are not sure how to go about finding and booking dance classes in Havana Cuba, I have a few suggestions.

 I have personally been going to La Casa del Son in Old Havana whenever I visited over a period of two years.
 They have great teachers in a beautiful building with dance studios over two floors, high ceilings, and a gorgeously art-detailed interior.

 The school is located in Calle (street) Emperado, between Calle Compostela and Calle Aguacate, super centrally in Havana Vieja.